 - preserving water in the epidermis

 - regulating sebum production

-In comparison with healthy skin, acne-prone skin tends to produce sebum with higher levels of oxidized squalene, a compound that significantly contributes to inflammatory acne, and
+In comparison with healthy skin, acne-prone skin tends to produce sebum with higher levels of oxidized squalene, a compound that significantly

 The body breaks down linoleic acid into GLA, another fatty acid with anti-inflammatory and anti-microbial properties.